 A student needs to complete all required courses with a "C" or better.
-A student is not considered a graduate until (s)he score an 800 on the Health Education Systems, Inc. (HESI) exam.
+A student is not considered a graduate until (s)he scores at least "103" on the National League for Nursing Exit Exam.
 The exam may be attempted twice.
 If the student is not successful (s)he must work with faculty and achieve an 80 percent on three (3) practice National Council Licensure Examination (NCLEX) exams.
-These students may then re-attempt the HESI twice.
+These students may then re-attempt the exam twice.
 If they still do not achieve the desired score, they will have failed out of the program.